T-Mobile Center: Events

 Since the arena's construction, various city officials of Kansas City have been in discussions with the National Hockey League (NHL) and the National Basketball Association (NBA) about possible expansion or relocation of a professional hockey and/or basketball franchise for the arena; however, neither league has yet approved a team to play in T-Mobile Center (the arena and relocation of its franchise was used as leverage by the Pittsburgh Penguins in 2006 to get the current-day PPG Paints Arena in Pittsburgh built).

 The arena hosted the Big 12 men's basketball tournament in 2008 and in every year since 2010.
 It hosted the first and second rounds of the 2009 and 2013 NCAA men's tournaments, plus the regional rounds of the 2017 NCAA men's tournament and again in 2019 and 2023.
 In 2010 and 2018 the Kansas City regional of the NCAA Women's Division I Basketball Tournament was held here.
-Additionally, the Kansas Jayhawks men's basketball team frequently plays regular season games at the arena.
+Additionally, the Kansas Jayhawks men's basketball team traditionally plays a regular season non-conference game each year at the arena; between the Big 12 tournament and regular home games, the arena has gained the nickname "Allen Fieldhouse East" among KU fans.
+Missouri and Kansas State also occasionally play non-conference games at T-Mobile Center.
+To better accommodate the teams, the arena's main basketball court has a modular design where the logo at center court can be changed to that of the Jayhawks, Tigers, Wildcats, or left neutral.

 The arena held Missouri's first UFC event for UFC on Fox: Johnson vs. Reis on April 15, 2017.
 On April 15, 2023, the UFC returned to the arena for UFC on ESPN: Holloway vs. Allen.
 The promotion returned on April 26, 2025 for UFC on ESPN: Machado Garry vs. Prates.
 Professional wrestling events have occasionally been held at T-Mobile Center, including WWE, and All Elite Wrestling.

 It hosted the former Kansas City Command of the Arena Football League (AFL).

 The venue was a regular stop for the Professional Bull Riders (PBR)'s Premier Series for several years.
 Since 2022, it serves as the home venue of the PBR's Kansas City Outlaws during the PBR Team Series season held in the summer and autumn.
 In April 2025, in recognition of the acquisition of PBR by TKO Group as part of a reorganization by Endeavor, all three of TKO's main divisions—PBR, UFC, and WWE—hosted events on April 24, 26, and 28.
 The events, billed as TKO Takeover, consisted of a PBR Knockout Missouri vs. The World event, UFC on ESPN: Machado Garry vs. Prates, and WWE Raw.